 The third edition Kindle Paperwhite was announced on 30 June 2015 and stepped the E Ink display up to 300ppi, with twice the number of pixels of the 2012 model.
 This model also saw the debut of the Bookerly font, Amazon's own font designed for reading.

 While most of the attention has been taken by the advancements firstly to touch and then to the front lighting of the Paperwhite, the humble Kindle continued.

 Announced in 2014, this version of the Amazon Kindle was heralded mostly for its price, launched alongside the advanced Kindle Voyage.
 This Kindle is perhaps basic by comparison, but with a price of only £59/$79, it's the cheapest Kindle, but still fully featured, offering a great entry point into the world of ebook readers.

-The Kindle offers full touch control and a 6-inch E Ink display, but doesn't offer a 3G connection, sticking to Wi-Fi only.
-But there's 4GB of storage and a battery that will last you through weeks of reading.
+The Kindle offered full touch control and a 6-inch E Ink display, but didn't offer a 3G connection, sticking to Wi-Fi only.
+But there was 4GB of storage and a battery that would last you through weeks of reading.

 The Kindle Voyage takes much of what Amazon has done elsewhere and refines it further.
 It was announced on 18 September 2014 alongside the £59 basic Kindle, offering quite a contrast in the Kindle family.

 The Kindle Voyage looked to enhance the Kindle experience, removing the bezel and placing touch controllers next to the display to make page turning easier without having to swipe the display.
 At the same time the display steps-up offering adaptive front lighting, a feature unique to this model.